alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 This tiny `IO<T>` makes the computation a first-class cold value. `Delay` suspends it, `FlatMap` composes dependent steps without running them, and `Run()` marks the execution boundary.

-Because construction and execution are separate, sequencing and traversal policies can be expressed by combinators or surrounding infrastructure instead of being hidden inside whatever abstraction happens to invoke a callback.
+Because construction and execution are separate, sequencing and traversal policies can be expressed by combinators or surrounding infrastructure instead of being hidden inside whatever abstraction happens to control when a function is invoked.
 The discipline is not to ban `IO<T>` from the interior of the program.
 It is to avoid calling `Run()` prematurely.

 ## Appendix